VersoBit/WeatherDoge/README.md

 Weather Doge uses a number of open-source tools and libraries.
 Check the "Other Shibes" dialog from within the app or open `WeatherDoge/src/main/assets/othershibes.html` in your browser.

 Have fun!

+--

+Android, Google Play and the Google Play logo are trademarks of Google Inc.